Waaal/BobaOS/doc/boot/HardwareInterrupts.md

 | IRQ7 |

+When a interrupt is fired, the IRQ channel gets masked.
+So the Chip nows, that he cannot use this channel, till the mask bit is 0.

-Each chip has a command port and a data port.
+Each chip has a command register port and a data register port.

 | Chip | I/O Address |
 | ------ | ------ |